-Joseph (son of Jacob) told his brothers.
-“Listen,” he said, “I had another dream, and this time the sun and moon and eleven stars were bowing down to me.”
-When he told his father as well as his brothers, his father rebuked him and said, “What is this dream you had?
+Joseph (son of Jacob) told his brothers, “Listen, I had another dream, and this time the sun and moon and eleven stars were bowing down to me.”
+When he told his father as well, Jacob rebuked him and said, “What is this dream you had?
 Will your mother and I and your brothers actually come and bow down to the ground before you?”
-His brothers were jealous of him, but his father kept the matter in mind….Hear us, Shepherd of Israel, you who lead Joseph like a flock.
-You who sit enthroned between the cherubim, shine forth shine forth….Awaken your might; come and save us.
+His brothers were jealous of him, but his father wondered what the dreams meant….So we pray: Hear us, Shepherd of Israel, You who lead Joseph like a flock.
+You who sit enthroned between the cherubim, shine forth shine forth….Awaken Your might; come and save us.
 (Genesis 37:9-11: Psalm 80:1-2)

 Note: This month we began a new class at Jester III Prison called “Detours: The Unpredictable Path to Your Destiny” by Tony Evans.
 It’s not written for offenders, but for all Christians learning to navigate through trials in life.
 The Lord wants all Jesus’ followers to have hope in Christ, understanding that sudden and seemingly endless detours in life are God’s ways of moving us from where we are to where He wants us to be.
 Please pray for us who lead and for the men we serve.
-These husbands, fathers, sons, and brothers need the Lord’s transformation and so do all of us.
+These husbands, fathers, sons, and brothers need the Lord’s transformation and so do we who teach.
 I have adapted and expanded comments from Tony Evans for this article.

 We Are Trained by God’s Providence

 Joseph’s youthful confidence seemed like bragging.
 It was not Christ-like, not mixed with humility.
 Joseph provoked his brothers to jealousy and they sold him into slavery out of revenge.
 Later Joseph was thrown into an Egyptian prison unjustly because he refused to dishonor God by yielding to the seductions of Potiphar’s wife.
 This time, Joseph (like Jesus) suffered for doing right not wrong.
 For him prison was a God-given detour, not the consequence of his own bad choices.
+Sometimes similar hardships happen to us too when we’ve done nothing wrong.

 We Are Called to Shine for Jesus

-The Lord chooses and saves all Christ’s followers to represent Him, to be a blessing to others, and to break the downward trend of moral decline in families and cultures.
+The Lord chooses and saves all Christ’s followers to represent Him, to bless others, and to break the downward trend of moral decline in families and cultures.
 God the Holy Spirit makes us shine for Him like Joseph did.
-Listen to what the Bible says:

-Commit your way to the Lord; trust in Him and He will make your righteous reward shine like the dawn, like the noonday sun….Make your face shine on me and teach me your decrees….Those who are wise will shine like the brightness of the heavens, and those who lead many to righteousness, like the stars for ever and ever….Let your light shine before others, that they may see your good deeds and glorify your Father in heaven….Become blameless and pure, children of God without fault in a warped and crooked generation.
+Listen to what the Bible says: Commit your way to the Lord.
+Trust in Him and He will make your righteous reward shine like the dawn, like the noonday sun….Make your face shine on me and teach me your decrees….Those who are wise will shine like the brightness of the heavens, and those who lead many to righteousness, like the stars for ever and ever….Let your light shine before others, that they may see your good deeds and glorify your Father in heaven….Become blameless and pure, children of God without fault in a warped and crooked generation.
 Then you will shine among them like stars in the sky.4

 For everything that was written in the past was written to teach us, so that through the endurance taught in the Scriptures and the encouragement they provide we might have hope….May the God of hope fill you with all joy and peace as you trust in Him, so that you may overflow with hope by the power of the Holy Spirit.7